“He ignored multiple invitations”: EFCC drops new update on VDM’s alleged crimes

 The Commission further stated that a formal remand order was obtained for Otse's imprisonment, and that he has now been granted administrative bail, subject to the fulfilment of the terms.

-In the midst of increased online outrage, EFCC pleaded with Nigerians to avoid jumping into conclusions.
+In the midst of increased online outrage, EFCC pleaded with Nigerians to avoid jumping to conclusions.

 "The Economic and Financial Crimes Commission, EFCC, in the exercise of its mandate of tackling economic and financial crimes, invited Martins Vincent Otse owing to a series of petitions bordering on sundry issues of alleged financial crimes raised against him.
 He refused to show up in spite of several invitations sent to him through his known addresses and medium of communication.
 The petitions pertain to grave allegations of financial malfeasance which cannot be ignored by the Commission.